Today’s post was brought to you by the Microsoft Education Partner Advisory Council

 Welcome to the Modern Methodologies for Classroom IT Management blog series from Microsoft Education.
 This is the first in a five-part set of posts examining best practices for purchasing, deploying and managing school information technology.
 Each post has links to helpful resources on how to set up and deploy education technology in the classroom.

-In this first part, we examine how schools are taking advantage of cloud-based services and apps, and the measures they’re taking to protect sensitive data and enforce proper access rights.
-Next, in the second post of the series, we’ll cover the challenges of managing today’s range of devices in a multi-platform, access-from-anywhere world.
+In this first post, we examine how many schools are taking advantage of cloud-based services and apps, and the measures they’re taking to protect sensitive data and enforce proper access rights.
+Then in the second post of the series, we cover the challenges of managing today’s range of devices in a multi-platform, access-from-anywhere world.
 The series topics are:

 - How to protect school data and uphold access policies